 Use these tips to decrease low back pain during sleeping:

 Remember these tips are guidelines, and individual factors may affect the best position for each person including sleep apnea, snoring, reflux, pregnancy and more.
-If you have specific concerns, contact your physician or stop by an Athletico for a complimentary injury screening to discuss posture tips.
+If you have specific concerns, contact your physician or stop by an Athletico for a free assessment to discuss posture tips.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.